wulaiyin789/wulaiyin789/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=wulaiyin789&amp;show_icons=true&amp;count_private=true" alt="wulaiyin789" />

 <div class="container">
-    <h4> I always advice people - Don't wait !
-Do something when you are young, when you have no responsibilities.
-Invest time in yourself to have great Experiences that are going to enrich you, then you can't possibly lose.</h4>
+    <h4> Regardless of how you feel inside, always try to look like a winner.
+Even if you are behind, a sustained look of control and confidence can give you a mental edge that results in victory.</h4>
-    <p>- Steve Jobs</p>
+    <p>- Arthur Ashe</p>
 </div>